 Master's Degree in Technical Theater Production

-Graduate students often gain the necessary skills to serve as technical managers in a variety of stage productions.
+At the graduate level, you'll gain the necessary skills to serve as a technical manager in a variety of stage productions.
 Master's programs focus on an array of leadership skills including communication, material budgeting, staffing and project supervision.
 A master's degree can usually be earned in 2-3 years of full-time study.

-Applicants typically must hold a bachelor's degree in theater arts or a related discipline from an accredited college or university.
-Some institutions may require candidates to have professional work experience in theatrical production.
-Students may need to submit a portfolio of previous work for evaluation before admittance into a master's program.
+To apply, you typically must hold a bachelor's degree in theater arts or a related discipline from an accredited college or university.
+Some institutions may require you to have professional work experience in theatrical production.
+You may need to submit a portfolio of previous work for evaluation before admittance into a master's program.

 A graduate degree program in technical theater production features classes that emphasize leadership and management skills in the production of a live stage performance.
-Students will be assigned multiple production roles that address individual academic and career aspirations.
+You'll be assigned multiple production roles that address individual academic and career aspirations.
 Subjects in a technical theater master's program or concentration include: